-- > Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - > Contact being subjected to harmful online interaction with other users, such as peer-to-peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - > Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and seminudes and/or pornography), sharing other explicit images and online bullying; and - > Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams - > To meet our aims and address the risks above we will: - > Educate pupils about online safety as part of our curriculum.
-For example: - The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - > Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyberbullying and the risks of online radicalisation.
-All staff members will receive refresher training at least once each academic year - > Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety - > Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras - > Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - > Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - > Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - > Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems
+Content - being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny/misandry, homophobia, biphobia, self-harm, suicide, anti-Semitism, radicalisation and extremism

+Contact - being subjected to harmful online interaction with other users, such as child-to-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes

+Conduct - personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and

+Commerce - risks such as online gambling, inappropriate advertising, phishing and/or financial scams

+To meet our aims and address the risks above we will:

+Educate pupils about online safety as part of our curriculum.
+For example:

+- The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim

+Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
+All staff members will receive refresher training at least once each academic year.
+Staff are also alerted to the additional mitigations that may need to be in place for children with greater vulnerabilities and ensure that they are also effectively safeguarded.

+Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
+We will also share clear procedures with them so they know how to raise concerns about online safety

+Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, in line with the Guidance for Safe Working Practice, for example that:

+- Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - Staff members' personal phones will remain in their bags or cupboards during contact time with pupils and care must be taken to secure personal devices so that children are unable to access them. - Staff will not take pictures or recordings of pupils on their personal phones or cameras

+Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology

+Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones

+Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation

+Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems